 - 2 tbsp soy sauce

 - 1 tsp mustard

 - Next, you need to add the kanten jelly or agar-agar, and then stir well.
-You can cook it for two minutes
+You can cook it for 2 minutes.

 - Remove it from the stove and allow it to cool.
 You can put it into a jar, and then place it in a fridge for around 2 hours.
 This mixture will become a jelly as it cools.

-- Now, you will need to use the tensuki to make the noodles.
-If you don’t have the tool, then you shouldn’t worry as you can cut the jelly into cubes.
+- Now, you'll need to use the tensuki to make the noodles.
+If you don’t have the tool, then you shouldn’t worry, as you can cut the jelly into cubes.

 - To make the sauce, you need to mix the ingredients in a separate bowl.

 - Lastly, serve the noodles and then dip them into the sauce, or just mix the sauce with the noodles.

 Enjoy tokoroken noodles on a hot summer day

 Tokoroken noodles are a unique and revitalizing summertime food, which is very healthy and refreshing too.
 So make sure that you try it out the next time you’re in Japan!